bhnord/activities/README.md

 The Bank of America Boston Marathon Expo will be open to participants, friends, and fans, and will feature an adidas store as well as Official Boston Marathon Sponsors and Licensees.
 <a href="https://www.baa.org/bank-america-boston-marathon-expo" target="_blank">info link</a>

+### Boston Marathon Fan Fest

+**04/18 03:00PM - 04/20 06:00PM @ City Hall Plaza**
+Boston Marathon Fan Fest presented by DICK'S Sporting Goods is the place to soak in the race-week atmosphere and have fun as you gear up for race day.
+<a href="https://www.baa.org/races/boston-marathon/fan-fest" target="_blank">info link</a>

 ### Boston Marathon Finish Line Entertainment

 **04/18 04:00PM - 04/20 09:15AM @ Boylston St**